-Mode Status register condition WP# and SRWD bit status Memory Software protection mode (SPM) Status register can be written in (WEL bit is set to "1") and the SRWD, BP0-BP3 bits can be changed WP#=1 and SRWD bit=0, or WP#=0 and SRWD bit=0, or WP#=1 and SRWD=1 The protected area cannot be program or erase.
-Hardware protection mode (HPM) The SRWD, BP0-BP3 of status register bits cannot be changed WP#=0, SRWD bit=1 The protected area cannot be program or erase.
+Mode Status register condition Memory Software protection mode (SPM) Status register can be written in (WEL bit is set to "1") and the BP0-BP3 bits can be changed The protected area cannot be programmed or erased.

 1. As defined by the values in the Block Protect (BP3, BP2, BP1, BP0) bits of the Status Register, as shown in "Table 2.
 Protected Area Sizes".